Megan Jaquiery Barrister

 Member, New Zealand Bar Association | Ngā Ahorangi Motuhake o te Ture

-Below is a selection of Megan’s more interesting and recent jury trial cases:
+Below is a selection of Megan’s more interesting and recent cases:

-• Co-counsel acting for a gang president, one of five defendants facing charges of murder, wounding with intent to cause GBH, kidnapping x2 and participation in an organised criminal group.
-Longest running jury trial (12 weeks, Feb-May 2021) in the Palmerston North High Court.
+• Co-counsel acting for a gang president, one of five defendants facing charges of murder, wounding with intent to cause grievous bodily harm/GBH, kidnapping, and participation in an organised criminal group.
+Longest running jury trial (12 weeks, Feb-May 2021) to date in the Palmerston North High Court.

 Cases involving those in positions of authority, including members of the military